rajpushp12/DecentraSpot/README.md

 - The **Send** page enables the user to make a transaction.
 It requires the asset name to be transferred from the list of assets, the amount in BUSD, username of the recipient and the user's login password for authenticating the transaction.

-- The **trade.html** is the address where users are directed to, as they click the trade button on assets in **Balance** page.
+- The **trade.html** is the address where users are directed to, as they click the trade button on assets in *Balance* page.
 It just requires the busd amount of asset user needs trade with a buy or sell button.
 If the balance is insufficient in either of the cases, it will show the error message.

 - The **views.py** file contains all the back-end code that is going to make this website function.
 It has all the neccessary imports that is required to run the application.

-- The **urls.py** in the exchange app directory contains all the links that enables the user to navigate through the website and is linked to **views.py**.
+- The **urls.py** in the exchange app directory contains the urls that enable users to navigate through the website.
+It also has the neccessary API Route for the AJAX in *add.js* and this file is linked to *views.py*.

-- Last but not the least **admin.py** has a route in the main **urls.py** file and it enables the superuser to manipulate the database, it has access to all the models that have been created in **models.py**.
+- Last but not the least **admin.py** has a route in the main *urls.py* file and it enables the superuser to manipulate the database, it has access to all the models that have been created in *models.py*.

+## Running the application
+To run the application, make sure the system has django installed in it.
+If not the install it running the command **pip3 install django** in the terminal.

+Once it's installed, run it using the command **python3 manage.py runserver**.
+That's it.

+Resgards,
+Pushp Raj